swiftlang/swift-evolution/proposals/0125-remove-nonobjectivecbase.md

 implementation boils down to the same builtin call.
 Based on the static type of the `object` operand the compiler can emit more efficient code when the static type is known to be of a non-`@objc` class.

+Rename `isUniquelyReferencedNonObjC` to `isKnownUniquelyReferenced` such that the API makes sense on platforms without Objective-C and stop promising to return `false` for `@objc` objects.

+Rename `ManagedBufferPointer.holdsUniqueReference` to
+`ManagedBufferPointer.isUniqueReference` to avoid confusion.

+Remove `ManagedBufferPointer.holdsUniqueOrPinnedReference` because there is no public pinning API so having this public API is not neccessary.

 ## Detailed design